machanism-org/machai/ghostwriter/src/site/markdown/act.md

 some.property = "${MY_ENV_VAR}"
 ```

-The value `${MY_ENV_VAR}` must remain unchanged in the act file until runtime processing uses it.
+The value `${MY_ENV_VAR}` must stay unchanged until runtime processing uses it.

-## Main processor behavior
+## Main `ActProcessor` behavior

-`ActProcessor` is the core class behind this feature.
-Its key responsibilities include:
+`ActProcessor` is the main class behind this feature.
+Its responsibilities include:

 - parsing the requested act name and optional prompt,
-- loading built-in and custom act files,
+- loading built-in and user-defined act files,
-- supporting direct absolute TOML file paths,
+- supporting direct `.toml` file paths and URLs,
 - resolving `basedOn` inheritance recursively,
 - merging act values into a final configuration map,
 - applying settings such as instructions, prompts, concurrency, excludes, recursion, model, and interactive mode,
 - managing multi-episode execution,
 - processing project files with the configured prompt and instructions.

-In the overall Ghostwriter project, the Act feature provides reusable automation on top of the normal file-processing workflow.
-Instead of crafting every request manually, users can package common tasks into named TOML definitions.
+In the overall Ghostwriter project, Acts provide a reusable automation layer on top of normal file processing.
+Instead of manually rewriting the same request each time, users can save common workflows as named TOML definitions.

-## Step-by-step usage example
+## Step-by-step usage examples

 ### Run a built-in act

-1. Choose an act name, for example `code-doc`.
+1. Choose an act name, such as `code-doc`.
 2. Optionally add your own request text.
 3. Start Ghostwriter with that act.
 4. Ghostwriter loads the TOML file.